 These are coding guidelines strictly for ZIO contributors for ZIO projects and not general conventions to be applied by the Scala community at large.

 Additionally, bear in mind that, although we try to enforce these rules to the best of our ability, both via automated rules (scalafix) and strict reviewing processes, it is both possible to find existing code that does not comply to these rules.
-If that is the case, we would be extremely grateful if you could make a contribution, by proving a fix to said issue.
+If that is the case, we would be extremely grateful if you could make a contribution, by providing a fix to said issue.

 Last, but not least, these rules are continuously evolving and as such, refer to them once in a while when in doubt.